ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/05-design-ideation.md

 ### Product Concepts

-This next table shows three different design concepts, each with a list of features that they would have.
+This next table shows three different design concepts, each with a list of features they would provide.

 <table>
   <tr>